-When my oldest son Nicholas was thirteen, he ran in a cross country meet on a very hot afternoon.
+When my oldest son Nicholas was thirteen, he ran in a cross country meet on a sweltering afternoon.
 As he crossed the finish line, he crumpled to the ground.
-Next to him, another runner was vomiting.
+Next to him, another runner vomited.
 That’s how hot it was.
 The coach helped both of them off the field and into the shade and they were fine.

 And as the salmon burned in the oven, my father, a retired pediatrician, explained that any loss of consciousness in a child needed to be investigated.
 “Take him to a pediatric cardiologist,” he said.
 “Ask for a stress test.”

-My pediatrician back in Wisconsin shrugged off my son’s description of the incident but did an EKG just the same. ”Normal,” I reported back to my dad.
+My pediatrician back home in Wisconsin shrugged off my son’s description of the incident but did an EKG just the same. ”Normal,” I reported back to my father.

 “I said, a pediatric cardiologist!” he hollered at me.

-How my father — normally very calm in any medical crisis — was rattled by the news.
+How my father — normally calm in any medical crisis — was rattled by the news.

 I don’t think about that time if I can help it.
 We passed through “the vale of fears and tears.”
 Why would I dwell in such a place when Nicholas is, today, riding his bike to work, passing marshy shores in the pre-dawn hour where gulls startle at the whirring of his wheels.